 While you’ll still need all those excellent items in your backpack, there are some additional pieces of equipment that might help you out.

-Here are some tips in how to enjoy your fantastic day of hiking — even when it’s raining:
+Here are some tips from our friends at Subaru Canada so you can enjoy your fantastic day of hiking — even when it’s raining:

 Always remember that your safety is the most important part of any outdoor adventure.

 If there are weather warnings like strong winds, floods, or thunder and lightning, today is not the day for hiking.

 Wear sturdy, waterproof hiking boots or shoes.

 Many trails have exposed roots, rocks, and boardwalks that can get slippery when wet.

 Always bring a first aid kit and a way to contact help if needed.
 Remember, listen to your body — if it is telling you that you need a rest, take a rest.

 It won’t take long for you spirits to dampen in cold wet weather without the right protection for your body.